 For More Information

-Contact our Finance and Records Manager, Lana Johnson at Lana@Saint-Marys.org or 541-343-9253 with any questions.
+Contact our Finance and Records Manager, Emily Breding at Emily@Saint-Marys.org or 541-343-9253 ext.
+503 with any questions.
 We also advise you speak directly with your own investment adviser, brokerage house, or Episcopal Church Foundation about how a donor-advised fund would work for you.

 ECF is happy to speak with donors regarding their desire to establish a Donor-advised fund or other instrument of charitable giving.
 For more information on ECF’s donor-advised fund, please visit http://www.episcopalfoundation.org/programs/daf or contact them at 800-697-2858.